Goalie (film): Plot

-Interspersed with on-ice-action, Terry Sawchuk's autopsy and its cataloging of bodily injury ends with a still of this greatest goalie from the NHL's Original Six era, and overscreen text of his accomplishments.

 The early life of Terry Sawchuk in Winnipeg, Manitoba is portrayed as lower middle class.
 He follows in his older brothers footsteps in becoming a pond hockey goalie.
 Meeting success, he is drafted by Trader Jack Adams to replace a winning but injured goalie for the Detroit Red Wings.
 In the age of maskless goalies, Terry is shown receiving pucks to his face, and helping to lead his team to victory.

 Caught up in his intense and sometimes glamorous new world, Sawchuk marries a Detroit woman and they start a family.
 They move to Boston when he is traded to the Bruins.
 After he becomes alcoholic, abusive and a philanderer, they divorce.

 As Sawchuk moves around the league, goaltenders begin wearing masks and teams hire more than one goalie per team.
 Sawchuk visits with his mentor Trader Jack, who recommends Sawchuk retire to enjoy life and teases him for having been gullible, as Jack had leveraged belonging for heroics.

 Battered by a career on the ice, Sawchuk dies from an otherwise insignificant injury, sustained in a drunken argument.
 He was employed as a goalie by the New York Rangers at that time.